 - Black Comedy Rape: Betty and Yellowbeard's relationship seems to thrive on this, which is good because Yellowbeard loves rape.

-Yellowbeard: I raped ya, if that's what you mean.
+Yellowbeard: I was raping ya, if that's what you mean.

 - Cardboard Prison: It's implied that Yellowbeard could have left prison any time he wanted to, but he honorably served his jail time - and was insulted by the arbitrary lengthening of his sentence.